The Guitar Collection

 Built with a spruce top and Brazilian rosewood back and sides, the guitar displays the refined, understated aesthetic associated with the Hauser tradition.
 The top has developed a beautifully darkened patina over time, and the original finish exhibits the characteristic vintage checking commonly seen on Hausers from this period.

-Maker: Hermann Hauser II
+Luthier: Hermann Hauser II

 Year: 1960